microsoft/computervision-recipes/image_classification/README.md

 ## Frequently asked questions

 Expand each question below to see the answer.
-Note that some browsers do not render the drop-down correctly.
+Note that some browsers do not render the drop-down text correctly.

 TODO:
 - Might move to separate FAQ.md file